 6.5.2.1 ECS Address Configuration Information

 The ECS Address Configuration Information consists of one or more ECS Configuration Information as defined in clause 8.3.2.1 of TS 23.558 [5].
+The details, structure and the information element of ECS configuration information are referred to Table 8.3.2.1-1 of section 8.3.2.1 of TS 23.558[5] and not reflected in this section.
 The ECS Configuration Information may contain Spatial Validity Conditions, which includes one of the following alternatives:

 - a Geographical Service Area (see TS 23.558 [5]);